dhbrookes/pb_solvers/sources/pbam/pbam_examples.txt

 This is a few examples of input files and their expected outputs for each type of PB-AM run.
+The following runs are described in the previous section, and examples of their inputs and outputs follow:

+- :ref:`physlab`
+- :ref:`electlab`
+- :ref:`dynamlab`

+.. _physlab:

 Physical Calculation run
 ------------------------